 Monitor this page for any changes to advice.
 This page will be updated as information changes.

-This information was last updated on 16 October 2020.
+This information was last reviewed and updated on 8 January 2021.

-- All NSW RFS locations are currently considered at COVID Response Level 1
+- All other districts remain at NSW RFS COVID Response Level 1.

 |Current Advice for Staff and Volunteers|

 A COVID-19 plan has been drafted by the NSW RFS to provide guidance and allow for appropriate operational response throughout the 2020/21 bush fire season whilst ensuring all personnel remain COVIDSafe.

 NSW RFS members should familiarise themselves with the 2020//21 Bush Fire Season Operational Arrangements - COVID 19.